What is covered under the AHCIP

 - Podiatry services received outside Alberta are not covered.

-Some optometry services, if provided in Alberta, are insured.
+For Alberta children 18 years old and younger (1–18), and seniors 65 years and older, eye examinations are covered if received in Alberta.
 Optometry services received outside Alberta are not covered.
-Benefits are limited to one complete exam, one partial exam, and one diagnostic procedure per benefit year (July 1 to June 30) for children under 19 years of age and seniors 65 years of age and over.
+Optometry benefits are limited to one complete exam, one partial exam, and one diagnostic procedure per benefit year (July 1 to June 30).

 Alberta residents 19–64 years old, who require an eye examination for a medical condition, episode of illness or trauma, may be eligible for an eye examination if the optometrist deems it as an insured eye examination.
 Consult with your health care professional regarding services covered.

+Routine dental care is not covered, such as cleaning, fillings and the extraction of wisdom teeth.
 Some specific dental, oral and maxillofacial surgical services are fully covered.
-Routine dental care is not covered, such as cleaning, fillings and the extraction of wisdom teeth.
-The patient, or their secondary insurer (if applicable), is responsible for paying additional costs not covered under the Alberta Health Care Insurance Plan.
+The patient, or their secondary insurer (if applicable), is responsible for paying additional costs not covered under the AHCIP.
 Ask your dentist for details.